Perimenopause Mood Swings: Why You Feel Off

 What I Want You to Know

-If you're in the middle of this right now, a few things I wish someone had said to me directly.
+If you're in the middle of this right now, a few things worth saying directly.

 You are not crazy.
 The word "hormonal" has been used against women for so long to dismiss real experiences that even describing this as a hormonal phenomenon can feel invalidating.
 But the mechanism is real, the brain chemistry is real, and recognizing it isn't dismissing it.
 It's naming it accurately.